Della’s Story – A true champion’s tale!

-Now, while this is obvious a happy ending to the story, this particular tail does not end here.
+Now, while this is obviously a happy ending to the story, this particular tale does not end here.
 There are times when miracles do happen, or more accurately, there are times when determination pays off!
 In the months after Della was signed off it was clear she was not happy being a ‘normal’ dog, she yearned to return to what she enjoyed – agility training!

 Della’s owners started by allowing her return to some basic agility training which Della excelled at.
 A gentle progression through the complexity of work and it was clear Della was skyrocketing towards her previous levels of fitness.
 A varied exercise program focussing on building her core strength and stamina helped prevent any further injuries and with time Della was back to fighting fitness!
 In June 2009 Della returned to top-flight competition and from that point onwards there was no looking back!